elHornair/seb-release/README.md

 * Application navigation and routing
 * CRUD institutions: forms for creating new institutions and editing existing ones.
 Viewing one or many institutions.
 * Authentication / Permissions
-* Simplistic design, ready for theming
+* Simplistic design, ready for theming (to adapt the theme, change the primary color in `tailwind.config.js`)

 ## Decisions

 * Changing page and adapting sorting keeps the current selection, while filtering resets it.
 This is probably what the user expects.
-Also it avoids logical problems, where a selected item might not be in the current table anymore ( because of updated filter criteria).
+Also, it avoids logical problems, where a selected item might not be in the current table anymore ( because of updated filter criteria).
 * Inline sorting buttons are read as part of the row description on NVDA.
 We couldn't find a way to make it not do this, without hiding the inline sorting buttons altogether.
 As this is an important feature, we decided to live with this